 Stretch band exercises: Torso twists

 Start in the same position you were in for the first exercise.
 This time, extend both arms out to the sides while you keep your shoulders back and down.
 Twist your torso to the side whilst keeping both sit bones planted down.
-Return to center.
+Return to the center.
 Release elbows back in and then repeat on the other side.

 Roll backs – Exercise with resistance bands for abs!

 Keep going until you’re as low as you can go without resting your shoulder blades down.
 At this point, if you’re advanced in your practice, you can add an optional arm extension to the side, as in photo three below.
-Make sure you keep the shoulder down if you do this one.
+Make sure you keep your shoulder down if you do this one.
 The elbow can remain slightly bent if required.
 Repeat on both sides if you are doing the extension.

 Leg circles – Legs/lower abs exercise with resistance bands

 The goal of this exercise is to keep the core muscles strong and both hips down on the ground.
 It’s very easy to rock from side to side, but try to keep your body centered.
 Start by making small circles with the top leg.
 The movement comes from the hip joint.
-Then repeat in the other direction.
+Then, repeat in the other direction.

 Stretchy band exercises: Back extensions